Kaori61/crime-data-analysis/README.md

 ## Credits

-* [London crime dataset](https://data.london.gov.uk/dataset/mps-business-crime-dashboard-data/) - Datasedt used for analysis.
+* [London crime dataset](https://data.london.gov.uk/dataset/mps-business-crime-dashboard-data/) - Dataset used for analysis.
 * [GeekforGeeks](https://www.geeksforgeeks.org/) - Used to aid in code generation.
 * [ChatGPT](https://chatgpt.com/) - Used to brainstorm ideas and optimise, generate and debugging code.
 * [Microsoft Copilot](https://copilot.microsoft.com/chats/wf7sdTkkf6ywDqvFxCqJQ) - Used Copilit build in Visual Studio Code to optimise and debugging code.